Vinorelbine: Sources

-The Madagascan periwinkle Catharanthus roseus L. is the source for a number of important natural products, including catharanthine and vindoline and the vinca alkaloids it produces from them: leurosine and the chemotherapy agents vinblastine and vincristine, all of which can be obtained from the plant.
+The Madagascan periwinkle Catharanthus roseus L. is the source for a number of important natural products, including catharanthine, vindoline, and the vinca alkaloids it produces from them: leurosine and the chemotherapy agents vinblastine and vincristine, all of which can be obtained from the plant.
 The newer semi-synthetic chemotherapeutic agent vinorelbine, which is used in the treatment of non-small-cell lung cancer and is not known to occur naturally.
 However, it can be prepared either from vindoline and catharanthine or from leurosine, in both cases by synthesis of anhydrovinblastine.
 The leurosine pathway uses the Nugent–RajanBabu reagent in a highly chemoselective de-oxygenation of leurosine.
 Anhydrovinblastine is then reacted sequentially with N-bromosuccinimide and trifluoroacetic acid followed by silver tetrafluoroborate to yield vinorelbine.

 Oral formulation

 An oral formulation has been marketed and registered in most European countries.
 It has similar efficacy as the intravenous formulation, but it avoids venous toxicities of an infusion and is easier to take.
 The oral form is not approved in the United States, or Australia.